Leucocoprinus armeniacoflavus: Description

 Leucocoprinus armeniacoflavus is a small yellow dapperling mushroom with pale yellow flesh.

-Cap: 1.5-3.5cm wide and campanulate (bell shaped) when mature with a pronounced umbo.
+Cap: 1.5-3.5 cm wide and campanulate (bell shaped) when mature with a pronounced umbo.
 The surface is yellow and covered in very coarse, yellow or pale yellow scales that do not wipe off whilst the centre of the cap is orange-brown or 'apricot' coloured.
 Sulcate striations run to the cap margins when mature.
-Stem: 3-5 cm tall and 35-50mm thick with a gradual taper up from the bulbous (clavate) base.
+Stem: 3–5 cm tall and 35-50mm thick with a gradual taper up from the bulbous (clavate) base.
 The surface is yellow like the cap but is smooth and devoid of scales.
 The ascending, membranous stem ring is also yellow and may be permanent.
 Gills: Free, crowded and creamy coloured with a slight, light pinkish tone.Spores: Ovoid to amygdaliform or subcylindrical without a germ pore.
 Dextrinoid and metachromatic.
-7-10.5 (12) x 4.5-6 μm.
+7–10.5 (12) x 4.5-6 μm.
 Basidia: 2-4 spored.

 The mushroom dries to an ochre colour.